Autopsy finds severe brain trauma in ex-NFL player accused of shooting 6 people - NewsBreak

 In 2017, the companies the NFL hired to administer its concussion settlement contracted Dr. Randolph Evans, a board-certified neurologist in Houston, to examine former NFL players and determine if they have cognitive impairment.

-Evans found that of the 395 retired players he examined over the course of about a year, about 30% had cognitive impairment.
+Evans found that of the 395 retired players he examined over the course of about a year, about 30% had cognitive impairment.500+ Western New York healthcare workers fired over vaccinations

-Based on the standards of the settlement, Evans felt the players met the criteria for cognitive impairment and should have received compensation, he said earlier this year.Teen FaceTimes Super Bowl champs after accidental text

 Instead, Evans said when he presented his findings, a high percentage of them were appealed by a law firm hired by the NFL.